bbevren/ultimate-guitar-scraper/README.md

 ## ⚠️ Scrapper termination

-I recently reived an email from _Max Chistyakov_, developer at Ultimate Guitar how ask me to shotdown this project.
-Since I don't when any trouble I am apllying to his request.
+I recently received an email from _Max Chistyakov_, developer at Ultimate Guitar who asked me to shut down this project.
+It was a fun project to work on but since I don't when any trouble I am applying to his request.

 ```
 From <m.chistyakov@ultimate-guitar.com>